 Take about 9 oz of the potato, cut into chunks and put it in the blender or food processor with the cider.
 Puree until smooth.

-Add the pureed potato mixture to the pan along with the beef broth and bring to a boil.
+Add the pureed potato mixture to the pan along with the beef broth and coffee and bring to a boil.

 Let the stew simmer and reduce a bit while you slice the potatoes into 1/4 inch slices.
 A mandolin slicer works well for this but you can certainly do it with your knife.